AdaCore/spark2014/docs/lrm/source/packages.rst

 2. The hidden state of a package P consists of:

-   * any variables or constants *with variable inputs* declared immediately in the private part or body of P; and
+   * any variables, or constants *with variable inputs*, declared immediately in the private part or body of P; and

    * the visible state of any packages declared immediately within